 Data integrity and data security are related terms, each playing an important role in the successful achievement of the other.
 Data security refers to the protection of data against unauthorized access or corruption and is necessary to ensure data integrity.

 That said, data integrity is a desired result of data security, but the term data integrity refers only to the validity and accuracy of data rather than the act of protecting data.
-Data security, in other words, is one of several measures which can be employed to maintain data integrity, as unauthorized access to sensitive data can lead to corruption or modification of records and data loss.
+Data security, in other words, is one of several measures which can be employed to maintain data integrity.
 Whether it's a case of malicious intent or accidental compromise, data security plays an important role in maintaining data integrity.

 For modern enterprises, data integrity is essential for the accuracy and efficiency of business processes as well as decision making.
 It’s also a central focus of many data security programs.
 Achieved through a variety of data protection methods, including backup and replication, database integrity constraints, validation processes, and other systems and protocols, data integrity is critical yet manageable for organizations today.